 Anti-Bacterial Rinse – If caught early, gingivitis and bleeding gums can be treated with a thorough dental cleaning.
-Dr. Comeau will recommend improved at home oral hygiene and using an anti-bacterial mouth rinse to help keep your oral bacteria balanced.
+We will recommend improved at-home oral hygiene and using an anti-bacterial mouth rinse to help keep your oral bacteria balanced.

-Scaling & Root Planning – If you have bleeding gums, Dr. Comeau may recommend an intensive cleaning procedure known as scaling and root planning.
-During this treatment we will remove plaque and tartar from deep pockets of the gum and smooth the surface of tooth roots.
+Scaling & Root Planning – If you have bleeding gums, we may recommend an intensive cleaning procedure known as scaling and root planning.
+During this treatment, we will remove plaque and tartar from deep pockets of the gum and smooth the surface of tooth roots.

-Oral surgery – In advanced cases of gum disease, or periodontitis, Dr. Comeau may coordinate treatment with a local specialist to ensure the best result and restore healthy gums.
+Oral surgery – In advanced cases of gum disease, or periodontitis, we may coordinate treatment with a local specialist to ensure the best result and restore healthy gums.

 How to Avoid Bleeding Gums

 Schedule a Dental Exam Today

 Address your bleeding gums issues in the Bel Air area today by contacting Harford County Dentistry.
 Call our dentist at 410-994-2627 to schedule an appointment or request an appointment online.